coolknow/Hands-On-Machine-Learning/End-to-End_ML/README.md

 ### Relevance analysis
 As far as I am concerned, features are distint contributers of the final result.
 Let's imagine if two features are leading a same impact to the result, do we need both of them?
 The answer is **NO**, because thay have the same or similer overlapped contribution.
 So, to avoid or exclude overlapped features, here comes the relevance analysis.

+By using `.corr()` function, we can check the relavent degree between each two features.
+But the correlation coefficient only measures linear correlation.
+So it has the potential to completely miss non-linear correlations.
+For example, the closer x tends to zero, the larger y is.
+Therefore, we need to apply some transformations to such features, which might make the results better.
+Alternatively, we can optimise this process by constructing new features.